simehaa/IPU/README.md

 ## Contents

-* The **Aliev-Panfilov model** is a a set of PDEs that models propagation of electric potentials in cardiac tissues.
-A numerical algorithm, derived by using the forward-Euler solution, was implemented on the IPU.
+* The **Aliev-Panfilov model** is a set of PDEs which model propagation of electric potentials in cardiac tissues.
+A numerical algorithm, derived by using the forward-Euler solution, was implemented on the IPU and applied on a 2D mesh.
-* The **2D heat equation** is a PDE that models propagation of heat.
-It was discretized by finite differences (forward in time, central in space) and solved for a 2D mesh on the IPU as a 5-point stencil-based algorithm.
+* The **2D heat equation** is a PDE which describes propagation of heat.
+It was discretized by finite differences, more specifically the explicit scheme found by employing the *forward difference in time* and *central different in space*.
+This became a 5-point stencil-based algorithm, which was applied on a 2D mesh on the IPU.
 * The **3D heat equation** extended the heat eq. to 3D meshes.
 It was implemented as a 7-point stencil-based algorithm for the IPU.
 * The **STREAM Triad** benchmark is a common benchmark for CPUs, which solves the kernel `a[i] = b[i] + q*c[i]`.
-It was implemented as a guide to getting started with IPU programming, and also served as a benchmark for the peak performance of the IPU.
+It was implemented as a guide to getting started with IPU programming and served as a benchmark for the peak performance of the IPU.

+The 2D and 3D heat equation codes were specifically implemented to be used on both single-IPU and multi-IPU executions.

 ## Abstract